-The permittee for a seismic program or information hole operation is responsible for conducting all operations in compliance with Oregon statutes, Oregon Administrative Rules, any applicable order of the board or department, and permit conditions, and is subject to the penalties provided by Oregon statutes and these rules for failure to comply.
+The permittee for a seismic or information hole operation is responsible for conducting all operations in compliance with Oregon statutes, Oregon Administrative Rules, any applicable order of the Board, and permit conditions, and is subject to the penalties provided by Oregon statutes and these rules for failure to comply.

-Stat.
-Auth.: ORS 516.090 & 520.095 Stats.
-Implemented: ORS 520.027 & 520.095 Hist:: GMI 2-1990, f.
+Stats.
+Implemented: ORS 520.095 Hist.: GMI 2-1990, f.
 8-9-90, cert. ef.
-8-31-90; DGMI 2-2013, f. & cert. ef 3-21-
+8-31-90